mrgusvali/observation/README.md

 ## Web page

-The plain HTML with Thymeleaf templates at http://localhost:8081/ For ReactJS app, see react-app/README.md (npm start opens a browser page).
+The plain HTML with Thymeleaf templates at http://localhost:8081/ For ReactJS app with Leaflet mapview, see react-app/README.md (npm start opens a browser page).